-On the day Vendôme crossed the Scheldt to threaten the town, Cadogan, Marlborough’s trusted Quartermaster General, arrived at the river bank north of Oudenarde with the first troops of the allied army and began assembling a pontoon bridge.
+On the day Vendôme crossed the Scheldt to threaten the town, Cadogan, Marlborough’s trusted Quartermaster General arrived at the river bank north of Oudenarde with the leading troops of the allied army and began assembling a pontoon bridge.

-The French advanced guard of horse, commanded by the Marquis de Biron, unaware of the presence of Cadogan’s force, moved up the west bank of the river towards Oudenarde, his soldiers foraging as they went.
+The French advanced guard of horse, commanded by the Marquis de Biron who was unaware of the presence of Cadogan’s force, moved up the west bank of the river towards Oudenarde the French soldiers foraging as they went.

-Biron was peremptorily informed of the allied presence; Cadogan’s horse attacking the dispersed French foragers.
+Biron was peremptorily informed of the allied presence when Cadogan’s horse attacked the dispersed French foragers.
 Hurrying to the front Biron saw that Marlborough himself was now crossing the Scheldt with a contingent of Prussian horse that he had rushed forward to support his Quartermaster General.
-Biron passed the information back to his commander.
+Biron passed the information back to Marshall Vendôme.

-On receipt of Biron’s intelligence Vendôme realized that he had a considerable opportunity to attack while much of the allied army was still on the far side of the Scheldt.
-He ordered that the French army adopt a position along the heights above Oudenarde on the eastern side of the Norken River.
+On receipt of Biron’s intelligence Vendôme realized that he had an opportunity to attack the allied army while much of it was still on the far side of the Scheldt.
+He ordered the French army take up a position along the heights above Oudenarde on the eastern side of the Norken River.
 Seven French battalions from the Swiss regiments of Phiffer, Villars and Greder were ordered forward forthwith to occupy and hold the village of Heurne.

 The Duke of Burgundy, considering Vendôme’s dispositions to be excessively rash, overruled the experienced marshal and directed that the army take up positions on the heights to the west of the Norken River.

-At 4pm, in the continuing absence of an allied assault, the impatient Burgundy resolved to launch a French attack across the Norken and moved the cavalry across the river with the whole of the centre and right flank.
+At 4pm, in the continuing absence of an allied assault the impatient Burgundy resolved to launch a French attack across the Norken and moved his cavalry across the river with the whole of the centre and right flank.
 Against this advance Marlborough deployed the limited resources that had by now crossed the Scheldt.

-On the right flank Cadogan ordered two battalions of Prussian foot into Groenewald, a village immediately threatened by the French advance, while Marlborough sent forward twelve more battalions of foot, many of them British, with British and Prussian cavalry taking post on the heights at Bevere and Heurne in support.
+On the right flank Cadogan ordered two battalions of Prussian foot into Groenewald, a village immediately threatened by the French advance while Marlborough sent forward twelve more battalions of foot, several of them British, with British and Prussian cavalry taking post on the heights at Bevere and Heurne in support.

-At around 5.30pm thirty French battalions began the assault on the two Prussian battalions in Groenewald.
-The supporting force soon came up and a heavy struggle developed around the village.
+At around 5.30pm thirty French battalions began an assault on the two Prussian battalions in Groenewald.
+The supporting force soon came up and a fierce struggle developed around the village.

-In the allied centre and left, where the Dutch and Hanover battalions were deployed, the infantry fight reached stalemate with neither side able to make significant progress against the other.
+In the allied centre and left, where the Dutch and Hanoverian battalions were deployed, the infantry fight reached stalemate with neither side able to make significant progress.
 There were however no more French battalions coming across the Norken River to extend the line.
-Marlborough launched twenty battalions of Dutch and Danish foot in an attack around the end of the French right flank, with a powerful force of cavalry under the Dutch General Auverquerque striking wider still and attacking the French cavalry in the rear of their line.
-The French right was thereby surrounded and began to collapse.
+Marlborough launched twenty battalions of Dutch and Danish foot in an attack around the end of the French right flank.
+A powerful force of cavalry under the Dutch General Auverquerque struck wider still attacking the French cavalry in the rear of their line.
+The French right was surrounded and began to collapse.

-To relieve the pressure on the centre and right of the French army Vendôme and Burgundy attempted to bring the French left across the Norken and into the battle but they could not progress in crossing the river.
+To relieve the pressure on the centre and right of the French army Vendôme and Burgundy attempted to bring the French left across the Norken and into the battle but they were unable to cross the river.

-The battle ended with the fall of darkness, Prince Eugene’s battalions beating the French assembly and Huguenot officers calling the names of the French regiments so that parties of stragglers gathered only to be made prisoners.
+The battle ended with the fall of darkness, Prince Eugene’s battalions beating the French assembly and Huguenot officers calling the names of the French regiments so that parties of stragglers marched in only to be made prisoners.

 The French army streamed away from the battlefield in the gathering gloom in considerable disorder, saved from greater disaster by the onset of night.